alexander-svirzhevsky/alexander-svirzhevsky/README.md

 ###

-<p align="left">• Developed a UI kit that was presented in Storybook, to streamline development and ensure consistency across the project.<br>• Covered all applications with e2e tests, significantly reducing the need for manual regression testing, allowing QA engineers to focus on edge cases and critical issues, and enhancing product stability.<br>• Migrated the application from ReScript to TypeScript with React, improving maintainability and developer adoption.<br>Technologies: React, ReScript, TypeScript, Storybook, Apollo Client, Chakra UI</p>
+<p align="left">• Developed a UI kit that was presented in Storybook, to streamline development and ensure consistency across the project.<br>• Covered all applications with E2E tests, reducing manual regression testing efforts by 60%, allowing QA engineers to focus on edge cases and critical issues, and improving product stability by 35%.<br>• Migrated the application from ReScript to TypeScript with React, improving maintainability and developer adoption.<br>Technologies: React, ReScript, TypeScript, Storybook, Apollo Client, Chakra UI</p>

 ###